-Ugljan is an island in Croatia near Zadar.
-It has not yet been discovered by the crowds and it is a paradise for hikers and cyclists.
+Ugljan is an island in Croatia near Zadar and has not been discovered by the crowds.
+It’s a paradise for hikers and cyclists.
+Fun things to do in Ugljan.

 What is Ugljan?